aliou/lilwrapper/docs/Thread/Scoped_Lock.md

 ## Scoped Lock

+The class `ScopedLock` is a mutex wrapper that provides a convenient "Resource Acquisition Is Initialization" -style mechanism for owning a mutex for the duration of a scoped block.

 ### Using Scoped Locks

 The Scoped lock class is a wrapper around a Mutex that provides a way to own a